nuhs-projects/common-actions/readme.md

 - Optionally, lints using the `ruff.toml` from this repo.
 - Optionally, checks the uv lockfile

+Note: This uses `ruff` from the project's dev dependencies.

 ## `build.yml`

 Builds a Dockerfile (or a stage of it), caching via AWS ECR.
 Optionally, pushes the built image to ECR.